VeritasSoftware/AAF-Coding-Exercise/Answers to technical questions.md

   If I had more time,
   I would have investigated why the **UserCreditServiceClient** (legacy WCF client) is not working in .NET 6 project.

+  I would have added more unit tests.
+-
 - What was the most useful feature that was added to the latest version of C#?
 Please include a snippet of code that shows how you've used it.

   string interpolation is really useful recent feature.